The people you’re hiring are arguably your business’ most important asset.

 A great product marketer knows how to talk about the product in layman’s terms… Even if it’s a complex piece of software.

-This interview question can give you a rough understanding of how well they can communicate how a product works.
+This interview question can give you a rough understanding and insight of how well they can communicate how a product works.

 Do they jump back and forth on different features?
 Or can they explain the product in a way you understand, without needing to ask follow-up questions?
 Your ideal product marketer would do the latter.